lizzybrooks/code-based-art/week2/readme.md

 1. Check in from last week— show your sketch and remember how you made it.
 (20 mins)

-2. Slideshow/discussion of interesting artwork, led by Blanca.
+2. Slideshow/discussion of interesting artwork.
 Interactivity in the Context of New Media Art (20 minutes)
    * [David Rokeby](http://www.davidrokeby.com/nchant.html)
    * [Camille Utterback](http://camilleutterback.com/)
    * [Rafael Lozano-Hemmer](http://www.lozano-hemmer.com)